Eye floaters, flashes and spots

 What happens during laser vitreolysis

 Laser vitreolysis usually is pain-free and can be performed in an eye surgeon’s office.
-Just prior to the treatment, anesthetic eye drops are applied, and a special type of contact lens is placed on your eye.
-Then, the surgeon will look through a medical device and deliver the laser energy to the floaters being treated.
+Just prior to the treatment, anesthetic eye drops are applied, and a special type of device (a gonioscope) is placed on your eye.
+Then, the surgeon will look through a medical microscope (a slit lamp) and deliver the laser energy to the floaters being treated.

 During the procedure, you might notice dark spots.
 These are pieces of broken up floaters.
 The treatment can take up to a half hour, but it's usually significantly shorter.